Meat Loaf: Climate change views

 Meat Loaf said that he did not believe in climate change.
 In an interview with the Daily Mail in 2020, he called Greta Thunberg "brainwashed" due to her views on climate change, saying: "I feel for that Greta.
 She has been brainwashed into thinking that there is climate change and there isn't.
 She hasn't done anything wrong but she's been forced into thinking that what she is saying is true."

 Criticism of COVID-19 rules

 He was critical of the COVID-19 lockdowns during the COVID-19 pandemic, telling the Pittsburgh Post-Gazette in August 2021: "I hug people in the middle of COVID ...
 I understood stopping life for a little while, but they cannot continue to stop life because of politics."
 He opposed mask mandates and described a person who called for people on airplanes to wear masks as a "Nazi" and "power-mad."
 Meat Loaf then said: "If I die, I die, but I'm not going to be controlled."
-While no official cause of death has been announced, it is speculated that he did die of COVID-19.
+While no official cause of death has been announced, it is speculated that he died from COVID-19.